Mirror symmetry and Hitchin systems on DM curves: SYZ Duality: Abstract

 \section{Abstract}

-We generalize the classical theory of Higgs bundles, spectral curves and Norm maps to Deligne-Mumford curves.
+We systematically study the moduli stacks of Higgs bundles, spectral curves and Norm maps on Deligne-Mumford curves.
 As an application, under some mild conditions, we prove the Strominger-Yau-Zaslow duality for the moduli spaces of Higgs bundles over a hyperbolic stacky curve.